-A key feature in many biological systems is the self-assembly of proteins into specific quaternary structures, which often determine and regulate their function.
+A key feature in many biological systems is the self-assembly of proteins into specific quaternary structures, which often determine and regulate protein function.
 Assessment of protein oligomerisation is vital for a detailed understanding of complex biological processes.
 In this context, molecular mass is an important parameter, as it serves as a direct measure of oligomerisation.

 Mass photometry provides high resolution distributions of molecular mass with single molecule sensitivity.
 This makes our technology effective for detecting rare species that form less than 1% of the main sample population.